Are your kids learning the ABC’s this summer? Grab the free printables for this Shark Alphabet Sensory Bin! It’s a “jaw-some” way to learn!

 - Small Manipulatives

-To get this letter recognition activity ready for your kids, click on the button below and fill out the form at the bottom of this page.
+To get this letter recognition activity ready for your kids, fill out the form at the bottom of this page.

 You may want to laminate the shark cards so your students can reuse this activity every year.